albanrss/albanrss/README.md

 # 💫 About Me:
-👨‍🎓 First year student at EPITECH Nantes\
+👨‍🎓 Second year student at EPITECH Nantes\
-💻 Currently learning C, TypeScript and React\
+💻 Currently learning React and Django\
 🏋️‍♂️ Sport enjoyer